Islandora/documentation/docs/user-documentation/glossary.md

+_last updated on 13-11-2020_

 The following glossary of terms addresses an Islandora 8 context.
 When comparing new Islandora and Fedora to older versions it may also be helpful to reference [the Islandora 7 Glossary](https://wiki.duraspace.org/display/ISLANDORA/APPENDIX+E+-+Glossary).

+## Alpaca
+Event-driven middleware based on [Apache Camel](http://camel.apache.org/) that synchronizes a Fedora repository with a Drupal instance.

 ## CLAW
  CLAW (CLAW Linked Asset WebDataFrameWork) was the development code name for the software released in June, 2019 as _Islandora 8_.

 ## Collection
 Collections are a way of grouping related objects together in Islandora.
 They function much like directories on a computer; a collection can “contain” any number of related resource nodes and sub-collections.

+## Crayfish
+A collection of Islandora 8 [microservices](#microservice).
+Some of the microservices are built specifically for use with a Fedora Repository and API-X, while others are just for general use within Islandora 8.

+## Derivative
+A version of a file which is derived from an uploaded file.
+For example, a thumbnail generated from an uploaded image.
+Islandora uses [microservices](#microservice) to generate derivatives.

+## Docker
+[Docker](https://www.docker.com/) is a platform that use OS-level virtualization to deliver software in packages called containers.
+Islandora uses Docker as part of ISLE, a suite of Docker containers that run the various components of Islandora required by Islandora Defaults.

 ## Drupal
 Drupal is an open source content management system (CMS) written in PHP.
 Known for being extremely flexible and extensible, Drupal is supported by a community of over 630,000 users and developers.
 Drupal sites can be customized and themed in a wide variety of ways.